 Commitment: The Diabetes Improvement Plan identifies access to "consistent, high quality education" as a national priority6.

 In England

-0.9 per cent of people with Type 1 and 3.8 per cent with Type 2, who are newly-diagnosed, attend group-based diabetes education9.
+2 per cent of people newly diagnosed with Type 1 and 6 per cent newly diagnosed with Type 2 recorded as attending structured education9.